slatedb/slatedb/docs/0001-manifest.md

 Traditionally, LSMs store WAL data in a different format from the SSTs; this is because, each `put()` call results in single key-value write to the WAL.
 But SlateDB doesn't write to the WAL on each `put()`.
 Instead, `put()`'s are batched together based on `flush_ms`, `flush_bytes` ([#30](https://github.com/slatedb/slatedb/issues/30)), or `skip_memtable_bytes` ([#31](https://github.com/slatedb/slatedb/issues/31)).
 Based on these configurations, multiple key-value pairs are stored in the WAL in a single write.
 Thus, SlateDB uses SSTs for both the WAL and compacted files.

-_NOTE: We discussed using a differnet format for the WAL [here](https://github.com/slatedb/slatedb/pull/39/files#r1590087062), but decided against it._
+_NOTE: We discussed using a different format for the WAL [here](https://github.com/slatedb/slatedb/pull/39/files#r1590087062), but decided against it._

 This design does not use [prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html).
 AWS allows, "3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per partitioned Amazon S3 prefix."
 This limits a single writer to 3,500 writes and 5,500 reads per-second.
 With a `flush_ms` set to 1, a client would write 1,000 writes per-second (not including compactions).
 Wth caching, the client should be far below the 5,500 reads per-second limit.